Kostant's partition function and magic multiplex juggling sequences: The bijection

 \begin{theorem} Consider initial state $\bfa=\langle a_1,\ldots,a_s\rangle$, terminal state $\bfb=\langle b_1,\ldots,b_t\rangle$, sequence length $n$, and hand capacity $m$.
 If $a_1+\cdots+a_s = b_1+\cdots+b_t$, then the net change vector for every $S\in \JS(\bfa,\bfb,n,m)$ is

 \end{theorem}

-\begin{proof} Consistently label the $b$ balls in a juggling sequence $S\in \JS(\bfa,\bfb,n,m)$ using the labels $1,\ldots,b$ so that balls on height $j\geq 2$ at time $i-1$ are on height $j-1$ at time $i$ and the set of (necessarily non-magic) labeled balls thrown at time $i$ are distributed to the multiset of heights $J_i$.
+\begin{proof} Recall that magic balls cannot be distributed.
+Consistently label the $b$ balls in a juggling sequence $S\in \JS(\bfa,\bfb,n,m)$ using the labels $1,\ldots,b$ so that balls on height $j\geq 2$ at time $i-1$ are on height $j-1$ at time $i$ and the set of (necessarily non-magic) labeled balls thrown at time $i$ are distributed to the multiset of heights $J_i$.
 The constraint that $a_1+\cdots+a_s = b_1+\cdots+b_t$ ensures that no magic balls disappear without cancelling a non-magic ball.

 A non-magic ball that is thrown at some point and that starts at height $i$ at time $0$ and ends at height $j$ at time $n$ will cumulatively generate a contribution to $\delta(S)$ of $\e_i-\e_{n+j}$ because the intermediate contributions from throwing cancel each other in a telescoping manner.
 If a magic ball interacts with a non-magic ball at time $i$ and at height $j$, then this magic ball started at height $i+j$ at time $0$.
 If the non-magic ball started at height $h$ then the contribution to $\delta(S)$ from this pair of balls will be $\e_h-\e_{i+j}$, again because intermediate contributions cancel in a telescoping manner.
 The contribution to $\delta(S)$ of a ball that is not thrown is necessarily zero, as is its contribution to the right-hand side of Equation~\eqref{eq:deltas} because a ball that starts at height $h$ ends at height $h-n$ contributes $\e_h-\e_{n+(h-n)}$.
 Summing the contributions over all balls gives Equation~\eqref{eq:deltas}.
 This does not depend on the choice of $S$. \end{proof}